spaship/spaship/packages/cli/README.md

   ARCHIVE  SPA archive file

 OPTIONS
+  -e, --env=env    [default: default] either the name of a SPAship environment as defined in your .spashiprc.yml file,
+                   or a URL to a SPAship environment

   -r, --ref=ref    [default: undefined] a version tag, commit hash, or branch to identify this release

+  --apikey=apikey  a SPAship API key

 DESCRIPTION
   Send an archive containing a SPA to a SPAship host for deployment.
 Supports .tar.gz/.tgz, .zip, and .tar.bz2.